SiliconLabs/wiseconnect/examples/snippets/flash_read_write/readme.md

   - When set to 1, it enables sector erase, allowing erasure of multiples of 4 KB of data.
   - When set to 0, it disables sector erase, allowing normal write operations onto flash without erasing sectors.

+  >**Note**: Before performing a write operation, ensure that the flash memory is erased by setting `FLASH_SECTOR_ERASE_ENABLE` to `1`.

 Modify these values in the `app.c` file as per the application requirements.

+> **Note**: For recommended settings, see the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.
-- After successful execution of the application, the output will be displayed on the console.
+- After successful execution of the application, the following output is displayed on the console.

   ![Output](resources/readme/output_prints.png)